Southern California wildfires trigger mass destruction, hurting families, economy

 “There’s always going to be winners and losers in wildfires,” Peterson said.

 Additionally, the smoke from wildfires is hard on people who have respiratory problems.
-Elderly people and children are typically impacted by the smoke as well.
+Elderly people and children are typically impacted by the smoke.

 Peterson recalled a time that there was so much smoke in the air from a wildfire it was difficult to talk.